 - CPSC 100, taught jointly with Harvard University, teaches students majoring in any subject area how to program a computer and solve problems.
 No prior experience is required.

 - CPSC 112 teaches students majoring in any subject area how to program a computer and solve problems using the language Java.
 Students with previous programming experience should consider taking CPSC 201 instead.

 - CPSC 134 provides an introduction to computer music, including musical representations for computing, automated music analysis and composition, interactive systems, and virtual instrument design.

 - CPSC 150 explores how some of the key ideas in computer science have affected philosophy of mind, cognitivism, connectionism, and related areas.
-This humanities-style course has significant readings and a paper, and satisfies the writing and the humanities and arts distributional requirement.
+This humanities-style course requires a significant amount of reading and writing a paper, and satisfies the writing and the humanities and arts distributional requirements.

 - CPSC 151 studies the history of the graphical user interface in an attempt to guess its future.
 This course also satisfies the writing distributional requirement.

 - CPSC 183 explores the myriad ways that law and technology intersect, with a special focus on the role of cyberspace.
 This course satisfies the social science distributional requirement.

 - CPSC 200, intended as a survey course for non-majors, focuses on practical applications of computing technology while examining topics including computer hardware, computer software, and related issues such as security and software engineering.

 - CPSC 201 surveys the field of computer science, including systems (computers and their languages) and theory (algorithms, complexity, and computability).
 Students with sufficient programming experience may elect CPSC 201 without taking CPSC 112.
 (These courses meet at the same time so that students are easily able to change levels if necessary).